axibase/atsd/administration/data_retention.md

 4. `data.compaction.schedule`
 5. `hbase.compaction.schedule`

-It is recommended that the tasks are executed once a day during off-peak/night-time hours.
+The tasks should be executed once a day during off-peak/night-time hours.
 The `hbase.compaction` task should run once a week on large clusters.

 To trigger these tasks manually, open **Settings > Storage > Delete Tasks** and execute them manually.